Digbeth: History

-Etymology
+Toponymy

 The name Digbeth is derived from "dig path".
 However, Digbeth is also believed to have originally been called 'Duck's bath' in reflection of the water supply in the area.
 It has also been suggested that it comes from "dragon's breath", referring to air pollution during the industrial revolution.

 21st century

 The 21st century has seen huge growth in the area, with numerous housing developments and regeneration of former industrial buildings.
-The district is considered to be Birmingham's "Creative Quarter".
+The district is considered to be Birmingham's "creative quarter".
 The influx of creatives and media organisations to the area, along with a surge in pop-up shops, craft beer venues and street art has led to frequent comparisons with Shoreditch in London.
 In a 2018 survey conducted by The Sunday Times, Digbeth was rated as the "Coolest Neighbourhood in Britain".

 The redevelopment of the Custard Factory, once home to Bird's Custard, began at the turn of the century.
 The Custard Factory now plays host to workspaces for 400 small businesses, predominantly tech, digital and creative SMEs.
 The complex also plays host to a number of bars and restaurants, an arcade, the Mockingbird Cinema, a hairdressers, a gallery, and The Old Library, a multi-purpose event space.

 Across the road from the Custard Factory is Birmingham Coach Station which is operated by National Express.